mik-jozef/chalk/notes/spec-notes.md

   should `{ None a }` equal `None`? should `{ Int ?a, String b } & { None a }` equal `{ String b }`?
+empty line counts as semicolon colon as "knowledge union"?
+  `A | B` is the type of elements of A or B,
+  `A : B` is either the type A, or the type B

-empty line counts as semicolon assertions that certain parts of code is unused under certain settings
+  this distinction could be useful when there are mutable values assertions that certain parts of code is unused under certain settings
 IDE: when searching in the whole project:
   0. checkmark "paths" (tooltip "also search in file paths")
   1. three modes: exact match, regex, text/keyword search (google-like "find the best result")
-  2. highlight files that contain matches in tree view Rename Float to Real?
+  2. highlight files that contain matches in tree view not everything should be a type error.
+  Prefer "wrong number of arguments" to "type (int, int) is not applicable to (int) & (string, string, string)" Rename Float to Real?
 Real64
 `pkg.cson` optional dependency blocks:
   ```